Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - Sign up qhich requires confirmation of email

+- Guest users can: View blog posts

+ - Logged in users can: Add comments on blog posts

+- Create new blog posts
+- Edit their own blog posts
+- Delete their own blog posts

 # Future features
 - I would also like to include a questionare about peoples favourite albums and sites.